|

 in highly excitable or nervous dogs where no apparent stress triggers

-course of action is blocked (resulting in frustration), during major
+course of action is blocked, during major social transitions such

-anxiety), or when two opposing emotions or behaviours are evoked
+as greetings and departures, or when two opposing emotions or behaviours

 canine behaviour that is under the influence of the ‘seeking